material-motion/material-motion/concepts/runtimes.md

 ## Overview

-The purpose of a Runtime is to **coordinate** the expression of Intention in an application.
-Coordination is made possible because of a combination of the Director/Intention + Intention/Actor Patterns.
+The purpose of a Runtime is to **coordinate** the expression of Plans in an application.
+Coordination is made possible because of a combination of the Plan/Fulfillment + Coordinator/Plan Patterns.

 The Director **registers** Intentions with a Runtime; the Runtime creates Actors and gives them life.